DCG-SQL: Enhancing In-Context Learning for Text-to-SQL with Deep Contextual Schema Link Graph: Proposed Method

 \subsection{SQL generation with In-context Learning}

-With the retrieved useful demonstrations, LLM can generate target SQL query correctly.
+With the retrieved demonstrations, LLM can generate target SQL query correctly.
 In addition, we utilized automated-CoT prompting method to guide the SQL generation more effectively~\cite{automated-cot, ACT}.
 The retrieved demonstrations are categorized into types such as simple, join, and nested queries.
-A predefined CoT template is used for each type, with its content dynamically adapted to each demonstration to reflect the SQL generation process.
-This approach ensures that the model follows more consistent and structured steps when generating SQL queries.
+Each type uses a predefined CoT template, dynamically adapted per demonstration to guide consistent and structured SQL generation.
 Details are provided in Appendix~\ref{appendix:automated-cot}.